-To extract the juice, use the entire fruit including the skin with a bit of water.
+To extract the juice, use the entire ripened fruit including the skin with a bit of water.
 Crush the berries slightly to release the most juice.
-Huckleberries are typically lighter and color and will produce a lovely lavender dye.
-Blueberries will... give you a deeper purple color.Continue to 11 of 17 below.
+Huckleberries are typically lighter in color and will produce a lovely lavender dye.
+Blueberries will give you a deeper purple color.

-The ripe fruit is edible and is widely used in pies, tarts, wines, cordials and tea.
-The red and black varieties will produce the best dyes - a royal purple.Continue to 12 of 17 below.
+The ripe fruit is edible and is widely used in pies, tarts, wines, cordials, and tea.
+The red and black varieties will produce the a royal purple dye when boiled with water.

-The raspberry, rubus idaeobatus, is the edible fruit of a perennial, with woody stems.
-They are grown in all temperate regions of the world.
+The raspberry, rubus idaeobatus, is the edible fruit of a perennial plant grown in all temperate regions of the world.
 The fruit can be red or black and some are even yellow.
-The darker fruit produces the richest flavor and the best purple dye when boiled with water.Continue to 14 of 17 below.
+The darker fruit produces the richest flavor and the best purple dye when boiled with water.

-To create a rich purple dye, chop the cabbage leaves to release juice and add boiling water.
-Strain and dye.Continue to 15 of 17 below.
+To create a rich purple dye, chop the cabbage leaves to release their juice and add boiling water.
+Strain and use the dye.

 Red Cedar Roots

-The red cedar, Juniperus virginiana, is also known as Eastern Red-cedar, Eastern Juniper, Red Juniper or Pencil Cedar.
+The red cedar, Juniperus virginiana, is also known as Eastern Red Cedar, Eastern Juniper, Red Juniper or Pencil Cedar.
 It is native to eastern North America from southeastern Canada to the Gulf of Mexico.

 Red Maple Bark

 The red maple, Acer rubrum, is one of the most common and widespread deciduous trees of eastern North America.
-Each year the foliage turns a deep scarlet but a closer look reveals that its flowers, petioles, twigs, bark and seeds are all red.
+Each year the foliage turns a deep scarlet but a closer look reveals that its flowers, petioles, twigs, bark, and seeds are all red.

 In addition to its use in landscaping, the red maple is used commercially for maple syrup production as well as lumber.

-To achieve a purple dye bath, gather the inner bark and boil with water to extract the dye.Continue to 17 of 17 below.
+To achieve a purple dye bath, gather the inner bark and boil it with water to extract the dye.